C0l0red/twitter-client/README.md

-# twitter-client
+# Twitter Client
- Still in development\
- Using Fast API and SQLAlchemy
+An API built to make calls to Twitter API, built using FastAPI and SQLAlchemy